Amzil-Mustapha/React-tutorail/README.md

 This folder It contains the component UseReducer that adds items to the list via the UseReducer hook and when adding the item a modal appears written on it 'item added' and after three seconds it disappears, the model is also a component

 ### UseContext.jsx
-This Component displays how useContext Hook work white simple exemple
+This Component displays how useContext Hook work with simple exemple